Stock Analysis · Micron Technology Inc (MU)

 Overview

-Micron Technology Inc is a U.S.-based semiconductor company focused on memory and storage.
-In simple terms, it makes the chips that help devices and data centers “remember” information and move it quickly.
-Micron’s products are used in servers (including systems built for artificial intelligence workloads), personal computers, smartphones, automobiles, and many industrial and consumer devices.
+Micron Technology, Inc. is a U.S. semiconductor company focused on memory and storage products.
+In simple terms, it makes the chips that help devices and servers “remember” information quickly (memory) and keep information stored (storage).
+These components are used across a wide range of end markets, including data centers, PCs, smartphones, automotive systems, and industrial equipment.

 Key Figures